What exactly is sports physiology? To understand what a sports physiologist does, one must first understand the idea of exercise physiology.

 There is considerable overlap between the fields of exercise physiology and sports physiology, and both are covered under the catch-all term ‘sports science’.

 How you can apply sports physiology to your own life

 Even if you’re not an Olympian or elite athlete, sports physiology has plenty to teach.
-When not used in the athletic field, the focus of sports science is to help people become fitter, live healthier and more active lives, and to treat and prevent disease.
+When not used in the athletic field, the focus of sport and exercise physiology is to help people become fitter, live healthier and more active lives, and to treat and prevent disease.

-Here are some tips, straight from top sports exercise physiologists, on how your health and fitness efforts will impact your life.
+Here are some sports physiology tips, straight from top sports exercise physiologists, on how your health and fitness efforts will impact your life.

 1. You can reduce your risk of heart attack by half if you are active, even if heart disease runs in your genes.

 Got your nose from your mum, your hair from your grandpa, and your predisposition to a heart attack from your dad?
 Science has proven that your genetics do not necessarily mean you’ll have the same health problems as your parents or grandparents.

 Having a family history of heart conditions puts you at a 91% chance of experiencing a cardiac event, BUT there’s good news from sports physiology: Exercise could be your way out of that heart attack.

 The American College of Sports Medicine (ASCM) and Dr. Beth Taylor, Ph.D and director, Exercise Physiology Research in Hartford Hospital, Connecticut collaborated to explain genetics and heart health, revealing that you can reduce the 91% by half if you lead a more physically active life, maintain a healthy weight, eat healthy, and avoid smoking.